- When to Apply

 Biometrics

-If you gave biometrics in the past as part of an application for a visitor visa, work or study permit within the past 10 years, you will not need to give them again.
-Find out if your biometrics are still valid and when they expire by using the Check Status Tool.
+If you gave biometrics as part of an application for a visitor visa, work or study permit within the past 10 years, you may not need to give them again.
+Find out if your biometrics are still valid by using IRCC’s Check Status Tool.
+Note that your study permit cannot be valid beyond the expiry date of your biometrics.

 Medical Exams

-Immigration medical exams must be done by doctors approved by IRCC.
-They are called panel physicians and are listed on the IRCC website.
+Immigration medical exams must be done by doctors approved by IRCC, called panel physicians and listed on the IRCC website.

 The doctor will send the full exam results to IRCC directly.
 The doctor will give you an “e-medical receipt”, which is the document you include in your study permit application.